Herding

 Fényesi started a small breed club for the Mudi and is credited with giving the dog its name.
 The dog and its name were widely accepted across Austria by the advent of the war.
 However, like most dogs, the war greatly impacted dog populations, and the Mudi became even more obscure than it already was.

 The few that survived were used to create a new breed standard in the post-war years, leading to The Federation Cynologique Internationale recognising the breed in 1966.
-The popularity of the breed continued to grow over the decades, and the Mudi finally became recognised by the AKC (American Kennel Club) in 2022.
+Popularity for the breed continued to grow over the decades, and the Mudi finally became recognised by the AKC (American Kennel Club) in 2022.

 If you’ve got a flock of the most stubborn livestock and you struggle to keep it under control, a Mudi dog could complete most of the work for you.
 Even today, dogs from this herding breed are adopted for their expert farm skills, while others are used as rescue dogs.
 They love to work, so the most ideal owner for a Mudi would be someone who keeps livestock.